lexbaileylowrisc/qemu/docs/opentitan/darjeeling.md

   file used as the OpenTitan OTP image.
 This _RAW_ file should have been generated with the [`otptool.py`](otptool.md) tool.

+* on LC escalate reception, it is possible to early abort VM execution.
+Specify `-global ot-otp-dj.fatal_escalate=true` to enable this feature.

 ### SoC Debug controller

 SoC debug controller manages SoC debug policies based on external signals - such as GPIO, Power